Barnes Foundation Internship Descriptions

 - Contribute to community outreach or grassroots promotional efforts.

-The Public Relations Department is responsible for increasing national and international awareness of the Barnes collection, exhibitions, various educational programs, publications, and special projects.
-The department works with the news media, external partners, and all areas of the institution—including the Collections, Curatorial, Education, Editorial/Publications, Development, and Events Departments.
+The Public Relations department is responsible for increasing national and international awareness of the Barnes collection, exhibitions, various educational programs, publications, and special projects.
+The department works with the news media, external partners, and all areas of the institution—including Advancement, Business Development, Marketing, Collections, Curatorial, Education, Editorial/Publications, Events, and Public Programs.

 - Help with press events and outreach.